 PE is inclusive of all abilities and starts as soon as children join the school in Reception.
 In the Foundation stage, the focus is on developing children’s gross and fine motor skills, as well as using equipment safely.
 Through many fun games, children are encouraged to investigate and experiment with various ways of moving, develop their jumping and landing skills, as well as negotiating different spaces in gymnastics and dance.
 They start to become more aware of the effects of exercise and begin to learn aspects of safety in sport.

 In KS2 our children, children enhance their knowledge and understanding of physical activities, becoming more proficient in displaying and analysing their own performances, and understanding what they need to do to improve.
-We are incredibly lucky to have qualified, motivated and passionate games coaches in Key Stage 2, who deliver the curriculum alongside the class teachers.
+We have an excellent team of motivated and passionate teachers, who deliver the curriculum alongside.
 KS2 children also take part in the Sports Day, where our Sports Captains take a prominent role, supporting with the organisation of this community event.
-Alongside the opportunity to hone the skills learned so far in school, children in KS2 also benefit from our swimming lessons.
+Alongside the opportunity to perfect the skills learned so far in school, children in KS2 also benefit from our swimming lessons.
 By the end of the swimming programme, children in our school are all familiar with water, most can swim for a certain length and they all learn basic survival and water related rescue skills.

 We also encourage the competitive side of sports through participating in different festivals, events and competitions.
-Firs Farm children are invited to take part in the Football League, the Netball league, Athletic and Cross-Country events, Gymnastic and Dance festivals, as well as other opportunities offered by Enfield borough to display their skills
+Firs Farm children are invited to take part in the Football League, the Netball league, Athletic, Gymnastic and Dance festivals, as well as other opportunities offered by Enfield borough to display their skills.